stefantalpalaru/transmission-og/README.md

 make -j4 # if you have 4 CPU cores
 ```

+(You'll want to use `mingw32-make` on Windows)

-Build it using CMake, which is an elaborate prank mistaken for a build system:
+Or build it using CMake, which is an elaborate prank mistaken for a build system:

 ```bash
 mkdir build